|Theme||Visible||Selectable||Appearance||Zoom Range (now: 0)|

-Zhaoqi Fan* and Daoyong Yang, University of Regina, and Xiaoli Li, University of Kansas Summary Cold heavy-oil production with sand (CHOPS) has been one of the major recovery processes for developing unconsolidated heavy-oil reservoirs by taking advantage of sand production and foamy-oil flow.
+Summary Cold heavy-oil production with sand (CHOPS) has been one of the major recovery processes for developing unconsolidated heavy-oil reservoirs by taking advantage of sand production and foamy-oil flow.
 However, effective characterization and accurate prediction of sand production is still a challenge.
 In this work, a pressure-gradient-based sand-failure criterion is proposed for quantifying sand production and characterizing wormhole propagation.
+The proposed sand-failure criterion was initially developed at the pore-scale level, while a pseudointeraction force between two neighboring sand grains was proposed to implicitly represent the potential contributions of cementation and geomechanical stresses to the fluidization of sand.
 The criterion was then extended to a grid scale within a wormhole because the pressure gradient is constant at either a pore scale or a grid scale.
+With the bottomhole pressure being an input constraint, the proposed sand-failure criterion was validated with good agreement by reproducing production profiles and wormhole propagation from laboratory experiments and a CHOPS well in the Cold Lake Oil Sands Area.
 This was a confirmation that the proposed sandfailure criterion can be used to characterize the sand production in a CHOPS process.
 Introduction In a heavy-oil reservoir, the sand flux along with the oil flowing into wells has been proved to surprisingly stimulate oil production (Smith 1988).
 With the advance of progressing-cavity pumps that enable the mixture of oil and sand to flow effectively, CHOPS has been extensively applied to the primary development of unconsolidated heavy-oil reservoirs in western Canada (Huang et al. 1998; Tremblay et al. 1999; Han et al. 2007; Sharifi Haddad and Gates 2015).
 The CHOPS wells can be found in Lloydminster Field, Provost Field in the Cold Lake Oil Sands Area, Lindbergh Field, Elk Point Field, Frog Lake Field, and in China and Kuwait (Huang et al. 1998; Dusseault 2002; Meza Diaz et al. 2003; Du et al. 2009; Sanyal and Al-Sammak 2011).
-The CHOPS process can be considered as an effective pretreatment for heavy-oil reservoirs before traditional thermal enhanced-oil-recovery (EOR) techniques and solvent-based injection methods because of the propagation of the wormhole network (Shokri and Babadagli 2012).
+The typical characteristics of production profiles for CHOPS wells were mainly summarized from field experiences.
 Most of the sand is commonly produced during the first several months of a CHOPS well life, and the oil-production peak is usually later than the sand-production peak because of the coupling influences of sand production together with pressure depletion (Huang et al. 1998).
-Physically, high-permeability channels (i.e., wormholes) and foamy-oil flow are considered to be the main mechanisms dominating the CHOPS processes (Huang et al. 1998; Wang and Chen 2004; Tremblay 2005).

 A pressure-gradient-based sand failure criterion has been proposed and validated to quantitatively determine the sand production and then characterize the corresponding wormhole growth and its propagations during cold heavy oil production with sand (CHOPS) processes.
 The new sand failure criterion was firstly developed at a pore-scale by analyzing the mechanical balance around a throat.
 To simplify the mechanical analysis, a pseudo-interaction force between a failed throat and the rest was proposed to comprehensively and implicitly represent the potential contribution of cementation and geomechanical stresses to fluidization of sand particles.
 As such, the mechanical balance was mathematically expressed by use of the pressure gradient, the pseudo-interaction force, and the friction caused by the mobilization of sand particles.
 Then, the sand failure criterion at the pore-scale was achieved and further extended to a grid-scale since the pressure gradient, a key factor dominating the sand production, is constant at either a pore-scale or a grid-scale within wormholes.
 With the bottomhole pressure as input constraints, the newly proposed sand failure criterion has been validated by history matching production profiles (i.e., cumulative oil production, cumulative gas production, and cumulative sand production) and wormhole propagations of laboratory sand production experiments in the literature.
 The new sand failure criterion has also been successfully applied to quantify the sand production and then characterize the wormhole propagations of a CHOPS well in the Cold Lake field, Canada.
 Good agreements have been found from history matching both the experimental measurements and field observations, confirming that the newly proposed sand failure criterion can be used to reproduce the multiphase flow under CHOPS conditions.
 It is found that both the sand failure and slurry flow contribute to the continuously observed sand production.
 According to the experimental measurements, the history-matched pressure distribution indicates that the wormhole propagation greatly depends on the magnitude of the breakdown pressure gradient.
 It is shown from the generated wormhole propagations that continuous sand production may cause heterogeneity no matter whether the original formation is homogeneous or heterogeneous.
 In addition, the newly proposed sand failure criterion is convenient to be incorporated with any numerical reservoir simulator and thus to be useful for field cases since only a few parameters are required to be inversely determined.